Flyway

 Dedicated development databases allow higher permissions for developers, which builds knowledge and allows better troubleshooting

-Users who have a private development environment are often granted higher permissions on this environment, as it is only for their use.
+Users who have a private development database are often granted higher permissions on this environment, as it is only for their use.
 These higher permissions allow the users to develop more expertise in the database technology they are using and to develop their troubleshooting skills when problems arise.

 By contrast, users in shared databases are often restricted to more limited permissions because of the risks of accidentally impeding the work of other users.
 This disempowers these users and limits their long-term knowledge of the database technology.